-A friend of mine’s bike was stolen a little while ago and at first you might think how do you steal a bike and get away with it.
+A friend of mine’s bike was stolen a little while ago and at first, you might think how do you steal a bike and get away with it.
 Well, where there’s a will there’s a way and these things happen.

 Following are a few basic but helpful tips to avoid becoming a victim of motorcycle theft.

 Lock your ignition and remove the key.
 Most bike thefts occur when the ignition is shut off, but not locked.
 Lock the forks or disc-brakes with locks that have large, brightly coloured tags.
-If traveling with other riders, lock motorcycles together when not in use.
+If travelling with other riders, lock motorcycles together when not in use.

 If riding alone, lock your bike to a secure, stationary object that can’t be easily dismantled, such as a light pole.
 Add an audible alarm to your motorcycle.

-When traveling and spending the night at a hotel, locate an outdoor security camera and park your bike in the camera’s view.
+When travelling and spending the night at a hotel, locate an outdoor security camera and park your bike in the camera’s view.
 If this is not possible, park your bike close to your room.

 Keep an eye on your bike.
 When parking at a public event, check your motorcycle periodically, especially immediately after leaving your bike, to make sure there are no suspicious individuals lurking about.